-Jeff’s practice focuses on civil litigation throughout Oregon and Washington, with an emphasis on the defense of complex liability claims including dram shop liquor liability.
-By successfully defending hundreds of cases, Jeff’s knowledge Oregon’s Dram Shop Act is established in the state of Oregon.
+Jeff’s practice focuses on civil litigation throughout Oregon and Washington with an emphasis on the defense of complex liability claims including dram shop liquor liability.
+By successfully defending hundreds of cases, Jeff’s knowledge of Oregon’s Dram Shop Act is proved in the state of Oregon.

 In Deckard v.
-Bunch – the most significant liquor liability case decided in the last 20 years – the Oregon Supreme Court cited extensively to Jeff’s amicus curie brief, which detailed more than 35 years of legislative history of Oregon’s Dram Shop Act.
-The court ultimately adopted Jeff’s position that the legislature intended the Dram Shop Act to shield commercial alcohol providers from liability, thus rejecting the position of the entire plaintiffs’ bar (and the court of appeals) that the dram shop act had created a new, plaintiff-friendly “statutory liability” claim, and bringing much needed clarity to this area of law.
+Bunch – the most significant liquor liability case decided in the last 20 years – the Oregon Supreme Court cited extensively to Jeff’s amicus curiae brief, which detailed more than 35 years of legislative history of Oregon’s Dram Shop Act.
+The court ultimately adopted Jeff’s position that the legislature intended the Dram Shop Act to shield commercial alcohol providers from liability, thus rejecting the position of the entire plaintiffs’ bar (and the court of appeals) that the Dram Shop Act had created a new, plaintiff-friendly “statutory liability” claim, and bringing much-needed clarity to this area of law.

 In two subsequent, unrelated cases – Mason v.
-BCK corporation and Balzer v.
+BCK Corporation and Balzer v.
 Moore – Jeff was able to secure summary judgment on all claims against his clients under the complicity doctrine of the Dram Shop Act.
 In each case, the plaintiff suffered catastrophic injuries after leaving a tavern as a passenger in another patron’s vehicle.
 In both cases, the court ruled in Jeff’s client’s favor, finding that as a matter of law the plaintiff could not recover when he had substantially contributed to that driver’s intoxication – not by buying alcohol, but instead by drinking with the driver at the tavern.
 The plaintiff in each case has appealed to the Oregon Court of Appeals, where Jeff continues to represent his clients.

 Publications & Thought Leadership

-Jeff prepares and delivers a number of presentations on civil litigation and professional liability defense matters for various insurance companies and trade organizations, including multiple presentations at the national CLM and PLRB Conferences.
+Jeff prepares and delivers a number of presentations on civil litigation and professional liability defense matters for various insurance companies and trade organizations including multiple presentations at the national CLM and PLRB Conferences.
 Jeff serves as the editor of the firm’s Claims Executive Reporter - a weekly periodical that provides claims professionals with updates and reviews of new and significant case law that affect claims in Oregon and Washington.